USEPA/workshops/_posts/2015-01-14-01-Introduction.md

 The primary reason R is widely used is that it is free, has a large and vibrant community, it is easily extensible, and back to that question, yes you can do that in R!
 More to the point, in the environmental sciences R is able to handle any data management, analysis or visualization task that you would need to accomplish and it has capabilities to provide a fully reproducible analysis.

 Lastly, R has almost become the standard for any data analysis or visualization task.
-A great site [r4stats.com](http://r4stats.com) has an [article](http://r4stats.com/articles/popularity/) on data analysis software popularity that is kept update on the relative popularity of different languages.
+A great site [r4stats.com](http://r4stats.com) has an [article](http://r4stats.com/articles/popularity/) on data analysis software popularity that is kept up to date on the relative popularity of different languages.
 One striking figure is the comparison of links to the main pages of the different languages:

 [![r4stats.com web site link graph](http://r4stats.files.wordpress.com/2012/04/fig_8_websitelinks.png?w=640&h=689)](http://r4stats.com/articles/popularity/)

 <caption align="bottom">source: r4stats.com - The Popularity of Data Analysis Software </caption>

-If read this article you certainly get the sense that R is one of the top languages and trends all favor its continued growth while other popular software (SAS, SPSS, etc.) are seeing decline.
+If you read this article you certainly get the sense that R is one of the top languages and trends all favor its continued growth while other popular software (SAS, SPSS, etc.) are seeing decline.

 ##Getting R and RStudio going
 Over the last several years, RStudio has become a very popular IDE (integrated development environment) for R.  In addition to interacting with the R Console, RStudio has many extras built in including version control integration, package building, reproducible research, de-bugging, and built-in text editor with smart highlighting and code completion.
 This is the environment we will be using for the two days and should set you up for continued learning with R.